Burgenland in Summer

 Hotel Landhofmühle in Southern Burgenland

 Claudia Fartek lives sustainability and regionality out of genuine conviction.
 As the head of Hotel Landhofmühle in the Burgenland Nature Park Raab, she has been practising sustainable methods for over 30 years.
 Why?
-Because for her, it has always made sense, both then and now.
+Because for her, it has always made sense, both in the past and today.

 In recent years, sustainability, regionality, and consistency have become increasingly important factors for holidaymakers.
 However, for the Fartek family, these ideals have always been second nature, shaped by the location of Landhofmühle in the heart of the Raab Nature Park in Burgenland.